ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

 | 524288  | 3532 |

 ## Weak Subjectivity Sync
-Clients should allow users to input a Weak Subjectivity Checkpoint at startup, and guarantee that any successful sync leads to the given Weak Subjectivity Checkpoint being in the canonical chain.
+Clients should allow users to input a Weak Subjectivity Checkpoint at startup, and guarantee that any successful sync leads to the given Weak Subjectivity Checkpoint along the canonical chain.
 If such a sync is not possible, the client should treat this as a critical and irrecoverable failure.

 ### Weak Subjectivity Sync Procedure
-1. Take a Weak Subjectivity Checkpoint as a CLI parameter input in `block_root:epoch_number` format, where `block_root` and `epoch_number` represent a valid `Checkpoint`.
+1. Input a Weak Subjectivity Checkpoint as a CLI parameter in `block_root:epoch_number` format, where `block_root` (an "0x" prefixed 32-byte hex string) and `epoch_number` (an integer) represent a valid `Checkpoint`.
 Example of the format:
 ```
 0x8584188b86a9296932785cc2827b925f9deebacce6d72ad8d53171fa046b43d9:9544
 ```